NatuurkundePracticumAmsterdam/ESP/Control_systems.md

 Sketch of Nyquist plot for a high-pass filter
 ```

-Using the *Show Nyquist Plot.vi* we can simulate the effect of several filter.
+Using the *Show Nyquist Plot.vi* we can simulate the effect of several filters.
 For a first order Butterworth high pass filter the result shown in {numref}`fig:87-3` which matches the sketch, is obtained.

 ```{figure} /Fig-sol/87-3.png
 ---